Missing Washington teen found safe in Michigan, 30-year-old man arrested: Police

 PREVIOUS COVERAGE: 'We need all the help we can get': Vigil held for missing Mount Vernon teenager

-Investigators in Michigan then went to the Blue Star Memorial Highway property and located Ella safe and unharmed.
+Investigators in Michigan then went to the Blue Star Memorial Highway property and located the girl safe and unharmed.

 The 30-year-old suspect was also located, taken into custody and is now facing charges in Michigan for first-degree criminal sexual conduct, sex offender-failure to comply with registration act, and children – contributing to delinquency.

-Note: Editor's Note: FOX 13 has removed the name and images of the 14-year-old girl as she has been found and may be the victim of assault.